 The U.K. hit premiered at the Royal Shakespeare Company's Courtyard Theatre in November 2010 and later transferred to the West End's Cambridge Theatre, where it continues to run.
 The Royal Shakespeare Company and The Dodgers present the Broadway run.

 According to producers, Matilda "is the story of an extraordinary little girl who decides that despite a bad beginning filled with rotten parents, a terrifying school and a vicious head mistress, her story is going to be an astonishing one.
 With the help of her teacher, her friends and a little bit of imagination, Matilda proves that even if you're little, you can do big things."

+The production has set and costume design by Rob Howell, with choreography by Peter Darling, orchestrations, additional music and musical supervision by Christopher Nightingale, lighting design by Hugh Vanstone and sound design by Simon Baker.
 Actors Fund Special Performances, according to The Fund, "have been thrilling audiences for more than 80 years with an electric energy unlike any other night of theatre!
 What makes a Special Performance so 'special'?
 Each year, Broadway companies, in New York and on the road, generously give their time and talent by adding a performance to already rigorous schedules to benefit The Actors Fund."

 For tickets email firstname.lastname@example.org or call (212) 221-7300.
 Theatre Row's The Acorn Theatre is located at 410 West 42nd Street (between 9th and 10th Avenues).